Optional Lectio Divina Prayer

 What do you think of when you picture St. Paul?

-But Scripture shows us a third side of Paul, a side not as well-known but just as influential for the Church and the world: his intentional discipleship of those he was forming in the faith.
+But Scripture shows us another side of Paul, a side not as well-known but just as influential for the Church and the world: his intentional discipleship with those he was forming in the Faith.

 Paul’s traveling companion for much of his missionary journey was a young Christian named Timothy.
 Upon arriving in Lystra on his second missionary journey, Paul learned of the sound reputation of this faithful young Christian.
-By the end of Paul’s visit there, Timothy was moved to leave everything behind and to join the great Apostle on mission (1).
+By the end of Paul’s visit there, Timothy was inspired to leave everything behind and to join the great Apostle on mission.
+(1)

-As Paul and Timothy journeyed together with their missionary companions, Paul intentionally trained Timothy to lead.
-Paul sent Timothy first to Thessalonica and later to Macedonia to encourage the Christians there, exhorting him to “let no one despise your youth, but set the believers an example in speech and conduct, in love, in faith, in purity” (1 Tm 4:12 – 13).
+As Paul and Timothy journeyed together, Paul intentionally trained Timothy to lead.
+Paul sent Timothy first to Thessalonica and later to Macedonia to encourage the Christians there, exhorting him to “[l]et no one despise your youth, but set the believers an example in speech and conduct, in love, in faith, in purity” (1 Tim 4:12).
 After each assignment, Timothy returned to his mentor for even more training in mission.

 After fifteen years of laboring together, Paul trusted that he had formed Timothy well enough to let him lead on his own — so he sent Timothy on an extended mission to a troubled community in Ephesus.
-As Timothy fought to address false teachings there, Paul encouraged him: “I hope to come to you soon, but I am writing these instructions to you so that, if I am delayed, you may know how one ought to behave in the household of God” (1 Tm 3:14).
-Paul continued to encourage and support Timothy, even as Timothy was entering into his own mission field.
+As Timothy fought to address false teachings there, Paul encouraged him: “I hope to come to you soon, but I am writing these instructions to you so that, if I am delayed, you may know how one ought to behave in the household of God” (1 Tim 3:14).

 Discuss: What do you find most inspiring or surprising about this story of the early Church?
 What strikes you about Paul’s investment in Timothy?
 What does it reveal to you about discipleship that Paul and Timothy were on mission for more than 15 years together, even when their lives took them apart from one another?